German opposition wants big savers hit harder in Cyprus deal

-* Accord conditional on sale of bank's bad loans (Adds details, background)

-BERLIN, March 18 Leading German opposition figures criticised on Monday a deal struck by European governments to bail out Cyprus, saying smaller savers in the Mediterranean island's banks should be spared a levy on their deposits and bigger savers hit harder.
+BERLIN Leading German opposition figures criticized on Monday a deal struck by European governments to bail out Cyprus, saying smaller savers in the Mediterranean island's banks should be spared a levy on their deposits and bigger savers hit harder.

 Under a 10 billion euro rescue agreed in the early morning hours of Saturday in Brussels, savers with deposits below 100,000 euros would be hit with a 6.7 percent tax, while those above that threshold would take a 9.9 percent hit.